 A contribution of 30% of the total cost of the standard fee will be expected from the student.
 Applicants may apply for a maximum of £400 per academic year, for a maximum of two separate subjects.
 This amount may be exceeded at the Panel’s discretion in the case of childcare applications.

 The Fund is available as follows:

 Tuition and Exam fees

-A contribution towards the cost of the full fee may be available for students who are not eligible for fee remission, and who can provide proof of entitlement to benefits or proof of a low income.
+A contribution towards the cost of fees may be available for students who are not eligible for fee remission, and who can provide proof of a low income.
 The fees are paid directly on the student’s behalf.
 Evidence of financial status will be required at the time of application in the form of up-to-date proof of salary or current account bank statement.

-Paid directly to an OFSTED registered childcare provider on the student’s behalf.
-Priority will be given to students attending Level 2 GCSE English and Maths.
+Paid directly to an OFSTED registered childcare provider on the student’s behalf for those attending an accredited (examinable) course.

 Materials, books, equipment, travel